hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

 + Types of generative neural network composed of Stochastic binary neurons
   + Energy-based
     + connected binary stochastic neurons using symmetric connections to get a Boltzmann Machine
-    + restrict the connectivity in a special way $\implies$ ways to learn a Boltzmann machine
+    + ways to learn a Boltzmann machine but difficult $\implies$ restrict the connectivity in a special way (RBM)
-    + only one hidden layer
+    + RBM only w/ one hidden layer
-  + Causal: (see the previous diagram)
+  + Causal:
     + connecting binary stochastic neurons in a directed acyclic graph
-    + Sigmoid Belief Networks (Neal 1992)
+    + Sigmoid Belief Networks (Neal 1992) $\to$ easier to learn than BM (see the previous diagram)
+      + all variables: binary stochastic neurons
+      + take top layer neurons to determine whether states 1 or 0 according to biases
+      + given the states of the neurons in the top layer, making stochastic decisions about what the states of the neurons in the middel layer
+      + w/ the decision in the middle layer, determining what the visible effect should be
+    + causal sequence from layer to layer to get unbiased sample of the kinds of vectors iof visible values that the NN believes in
+  + causal model easier to generate data than Boltzmann machine

 ### Lecture Video